-On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Minor Subdivision Review Application, plan, and associated exhibits for a proposed 4-lot subdivision located off Franklin Drive.
-The proposed development is located just east of the terminus of Franklin Drive on a lot identified on the Town of Windham Tax Map 18 as Lot 26-2-A. The project site is approximately 38.59 acres in size and consists of mainly undeveloped area with an existing trail through the middle of the property.
+On behalf of New Gen Estates, LLC, Sebago Technics, Inc. is pleased to submit the enclosed Amended Subdivision Review Application, plan, and associated exhibits for the amendment of the previously approved 4-lot Franklin Drive Subdivision.
+The proposed development is located just east of the terminus of Franklin Drive on a lot identified on the Town of Windham Tax Map 18 as Lot 26-2.
+The project site is approximately 38.59 acres in size and consists of mainly undeveloped area with an existing trail through the middle of the property.

 The subject parcel is located in Windham's Commercial 1 (C-1) zoning district.
-Access to Lots 1-3 will be provided from a proposed right-of-way extension from Franklin Drive.
-The proposed right-of-way will be approximately 390 feet long and 60 feet wide.
-This right-of-way will be built to Town of Windham Standards with parking along the roadway.
-Access to Lot 4 will be provided from Sandbar Road on which Lot 4 will receive frontage.
-In accordance with local and state regulations, a catch basin system to direct stormwater runoff generated from the road extension development to an underdrained soil filter is proposed.
+Following the approval of the Franklin Drive Subdivision, the applicant has worked with town staff toward the development of a new roundabout at the existing Franklin Drive terminus where the right-of-way extension was planned to begin.
+In accordance, the proposed amendment is for changes to the previously approved right-of-way.
+The approved right-of-way is approximately 390 feet long and 50 feet wide terminating in a cul-de-sac.
+The proposed changes would reduce the width of the proposed road and replace the approved cul-de-sac with a "T" turnaround.
+Parking is to remain along the roadway.
+Access to Lot 4 will be unchanged and provided from Sandbar Road on which Lot 4 will receive frontage.
+In accordance with local and state regulations, the originally approved catch basin system to direct stormwater runoff generated from the road extension development to an underdrained soil filter will be modified to match the road changes.